 Flowers that aren’t quite so resilient?
 Poppies, lilies, gardenias, and dahlias, among others.
 A lot of florists would throw peonies and ranunculus (two of my personal favorites) into the mix, as well.
 As beautiful as they are, they bruise easily and are prone to wilting.
 That’s not to say you shouldn’t use them in your floral arrangements– just be aware that they won’t last long.

-In conclusion, in case you can’t tell, I’m literally crossing my fingers that they come out with a second season.
-If you’ve watched Full Bloom, what did you think?
+In case you can’t tell, I’m literally crossing my fingers that HBO releases a second season.
+Full Bloom gives so many practical tips for how to arrange grocery store flowers, and it’s a must-watch for amateur florists like me.
+If you’ve watched the first season, what did you think?
 Were you as into it as I was?
 Also, if you have any recommendations for other florist competition shows, I’d love to hear them!
 I’ll be honest– I tried The Big Flower Fight on Netflix and wasn’t a fan.
 Too much drama and not enough flowers!

 PS- For more Easter flower arrangement inspiration, check out last year’s simple Easter tablescape!
 I found the most gorgeous pink and white tulips, and they tie the whole thing together so nicely.